Woodhull Dinner with Epiphora, Kate Sloan, Rae Chen, and Super Sleepy Enby

 Sure, I didn’t branch out and talk to as many people as I was hoping to— there wasn’t enough time for that.

 But there is no downplaying that I did take a chance and talk to some of the biggest names within my niche.
 People who others might have been scared to approach.
 That’s plenty of growing and pushing out of my comfort zone.

-Both I as a person and my blog have grown since.
+My blog and I have grown since.
 Maybe slowly, but certainly enough.
 Enough that it’s important to celebrate many small victories and the occasional big victories, like attending Woodhull.
-Enough that I’m psyched to see where I’ll be next year, when I finally get to hang out with my fellow sex bloggers again.
+Enough that I’m psyched to see where I’ll be next year when I finally get to hang out with my fellow sex bloggers again.